 There are special issues when a mother has not consented in an independent adoption.
 If a parent files a notice of objection the court cannot grant the adoption unless the petitioner:

-- has not had contact with the child while the petitioner had custody
+- Have not had contact with the child while the petitioner had custody

-- has not contributed to the child’s support
+- Have not contributed to the child’s support

-- has been convicted of serious crimes of violence
+- Have been convicted of serious crimes of violence

 After the hearing, the court will issue an order either granting or denying the adoption.
 In a public agency adoption, the court must rule on the adoption within 180 days, but after the show cause order and time for revocation expires.
 In private agency adoptions, the court may not enter an order for adoption until 30 days after the agency received the order for guardianship of the child.
-In independent adoptions, court cannot enter an order of adoption until the revocation period expires.
-Read the Law: Family Law § 5-336, § 5-348, § 5-3A-33, § 5-3B-18, Rule 9-111
+In independent adoptions, the court cannot enter an order of adoption until the revocation period expires.

 The following books may be available at a public Circuit Court Law Library.